flotools/flotools/README.md

 ## Flo Tools Global:

-The Flo Tools Global group is mentioned here only for reference purposes, and only needs to be modified if you desire to change shortcuts to toggle the Flo Tools Mouse or Flo Tools numpad groups.
+The Flo Tools Global group is mentioned here only for reference purposes, and only needs to be modified if you desire to change shortcuts to toggle the Flo Tools Mouse or Flo Tools num pad groups.

 This group also contains a macro that allows Flo Tools to run only while the VoiceOver screenreader is active.
 This is to avoid possible conflicts with other sighted users of the computer.